 A New Yorker (or in some versions Arthur Rubinstein) is approached in the street near Carnegie Hall, and asked, “Pardon me sir, how do I get to Carnegie Hall?”
 He replies, “Practice, practice, practice.”
 (Wikipedia)

 We’ve all heard the old Carnegie Hall joke (well, at least those of us above a certain age have).
 More recently, you may have caught the buzz about the importance of “10,000 hours” as popularized by Malcom Gladwell in Outliers.
 The message in both cases it that if you really want to excel at something, a lot of time and a lot of practice are required.

-Some readers may find the journal article a bit long and academic, but if you can motivate yourself to read and take notes on the whole thing, I think you will find some great wisdom in it.
+I found an interesting take on the concept of deliberate practice a while back in an article on “expert performance” in the Strategic Entrepreneurship Journal.
+I recommend the full article.
+If you can motivate yourself to read and take notes on the whole thing (it is, as might be expected, a bit long and academic), I think you will find some great wisdom in it.
 You don’t have to consider yourself an entrepreneur to benefit from the insights – they apply broadly.